 Madison Junction to Lamar Valley

-The color of the water actually reflects the temperature.
+One little pre-trip tidbit for ya: the color of the water actually reflects the temperature.
 Blue springs are the hottest, while orange is still hot but not quite as hot.
 It’s orange because certain thermophils can withstand that temperature, so they grow well in the edges of springs.

-From the first geyser basin, we went up to Mammoth Hot Springs.
+From the first geyser basin, continue up to Mammoth Hot Springs.
 Mammoth Hot Springs is so unique because the way the hot water falls over the landscape, it has created “travertines” of limestone.
 Limestone is softer than a lot of other rock, so the hot springs has formed these really neat formations.

 Please note unless you are staying on the north side of the park entrance, Lamar Valley is FAR from everything.
 It took us almost 2 hours to get out here and it was about a 2 hour drive back.